When every product looks convincing,

 A formulation-focused evaluation of prenatal supplements — covering folate form, iron inclusion, DHA sourcing, and overall nutritional completeness.

-EPA/DHA ratios, triglyceride vs. ethyl ester forms, oxidation risk, and sourcing — the factors behind meaningful differences in omega-3 product quality.
+EPA/DHA ratios, triglyceride vs. ethyl ester forms, oxidation risk, and sourcing — the factors behind meaningful differences in omega-3 supplement product quality.

 How to use these comparisons